rei/rei-cedar-docs/docs/release-notes/spring-2020/README.md

 ### CdrModal Size Prop Removed

-In order to support the CdrModal fullscreen functionality, we have removed it's `size` prop.
+In order to support the CdrModal fullscreen functionality, we have removed its `size` prop.
 CdrModal will now always display at `640px` wide except when viewed in `xs` screen sizes.

 ### CdrTabPanel Accessibility Requirements